bitcoin/bitcoin/doc/policy/packages.md

      a competing package or transaction with a mutated witness, even though the two same-txid-different-witness transactions are conflicting and cannot replace each other, the honest package should still be considered for acceptance.

+### Package Fees and Feerate

+*Package Feerate* is the total modified fees (base fees + any fee delta from `prioritisetransaction`) divided by the total virtual size of all transactions in the package.
+If any transactions in the package are already in the mempool, they are not submitted again ("deduplicated") and are thus excluded from this calculation.

+To meet the two feerate requirements of a mempool, i.e., the pre-configured minimum relay feerate (`minRelayTxFee`) and the dynamic mempool minimum feerate, the total package feerate is used instead of the individual feerate.
+The individual transactions are allowed to be below the feerate requirements if the package meets the feerate requirements.
+For example, the parent(s) in the package can pay no fees but be paid for by the child.

+*Rationale*: This can be thought of as "CPFP within a package," solving the issue of a parent not meeting minimum fees on its own.
+This would allow contracting applications to adjust their fees at broadcast time instead of overshooting or risking becoming stuck or pinned.

+*Rationale*: It would be incorrect to use the fees of transactions that are already in the mempool, as we do not want a transaction's fees to be double-counted.

+Implementation Note: Transactions within a package are always validated individually first, and package validation is used for the transactions that failed.
+Since package feerate is only calculated using transactions that are not in the mempool, this implementation detail affects the outcome of package validation.

+*Rationale*: Packages are intended for incentive-compatible fee-bumping: transaction B is a "legitimate" fee-bump for transaction A only if B is a descendant of A and has a *higher* feerate than A. We want to prevent "parents pay for children" behavior; fees of parents should not help their children, since the parents can be mined without the child.
+More generally, if transaction A is not needed in order for transaction B to be mined, A's fees cannot help B. In a child-with-parents package, simply excluding any parent transactions that meet feerate requirements individually is sufficient to ensure this.

+*Rationale*: We must not allow a low-feerate child to prevent its parent from being accepted; fees of children should not negatively impact their parents, since they are not necessary for the parents to be mined.
+More generally, if transaction B is not needed in order for transaction A to be mined, B's fees cannot harm A. In a child-with-parents package, simply validating parents individually first is sufficient to ensure this.

+*Rationale*: As a principle, we want to avoid accidentally restricting policy in order to be backward-compatible for users and applications that rely on p2p transaction relay.
+Concretely, package validation should not prevent the acceptance of a transaction that would otherwise be policy-valid on its own.
+By always accepting a transaction that passes individual validation before trying package validation, we prevent any unintentional restriction of policy.